-I am writing as a local resident of Twickenham to support the Twickenham Society, of which I am life-member, and many others in the local community in objecting to the Compulsory Purchase Order made on the 21st October seeking to purchase compulsorily the 125-year lease of the much valued public open space known as the Diamond Jubilee Gardens fronting Embankment and the river beyond from the trustees of The Twickenham Riverside Trust, as advertised with a Notice published in the local press - The Richmond and Twickenham Times - issues dated 21st and 28th October and 4th November - but giving the wrong postal address for the Planning Casework Unit, as corrected in the letter from Ardent Infrastructure and Regeneration dated 18th November sent on behalf of the Council.

-Having read the documentation submitted in support of the 'hybrid' Order, I am objecting on the grounds that such action by the Council is wholly unjustified for the purposes set out in the documentation - not least, in order to facilitate the implementation of the development proposals for which Planning Permission is presently being sought by the Council from itself which contain many fundamentally unacceptable aspects to which I have drawn attention in the attached statements.
-I very much hope that the Secretary State will decline to confirm the Order and will instead require the Order to be withdrawn or require the matter to be determined through a Public Inquiry held jointly with that relating to the application for Planning Permission which clearly merits 'call-in' by the Secretary of State.
+I am setting out this submission further to my letter addressed to the Secretary of State for Levelling up, Housing and Communities of the 22nd November, 2021 to convey my support for the submissions made by the Twickenham Riverside Trust, the Twickenham Society and others in the local community in objecting to the Compulsory Purchase Order made on the 11th October, 2021 (as modified on the 10th March, 2023) seeking to purchase compulsorily the 125-year lease of the much valued public open space known as the Diamond Jubilee Gardens fronting Embankment and the river from the trustees of The Twickenham Riverside Trust, as advertised with a Notice published in the local press - The Richmond and Twickenham Times issues dated 21st and 28th October and 4th November, 2021, and subsequently.
+I would also refer to my submission to the Council of the 27th February, 2023 objecting to the proposed Stopping-up Order (see attached).
+Having read the documentation submitted in support of the 'hybrid' Order, I am objecting on the grounds that such action by the Council is wholly unjustified for the purposes set out in the very extensive documentation - specifically, in order to facilitate the implementation of the development proposals submitted on behalf of the Council for which Planning Permission (reference 21/2758/FUL), was granted by the Council itself on 21st December, 2022.